social-streets/the-slice/site-template/src/data/articles/aerial-photography-victoria-park-matt-payne.md

   - "features"
 featuredImage: "/images/Bow-in-Lockdown-photos-Matt-Payne-2-1.jpg"
 author: "francesca-lister-fell"
-excerpt: "‘The drone allows you to see areas from a very unusual perspective and it has the power to completely transform familiar places.
+description: "‘The drone allows you to see areas from a very unusual perspective and it has the power to completely transform familiar places.
 I look for the geometry within infrastructure sometimes and the pathways in the park provided that.’"
 ---

 Hackney Wick-based photographer Matt Payne (34) has captured some truly extraordinary snaps of our local area during lockdown, such as aerial photography of a deserted Victoria Park.